Table of contents

 Learn if it works for e-commerce businesses:

-A cognitive bias in which customers change preferences between two options when presented with a third, inferior option.
+A cognitive bias causing shoppers to change preferences between two options when presented with a third, inferior option.

 An order fulfillment method that allows merchants to ship products directly from suppliers/manufacturers to customers without keeping them in stock.